NYC Frontline Climate Week

 Latiné Luminaries

-Celebrate the vibrant culture of our Urban Latiné community leaders through music, dance, and interactive conversations. ”La Reina Del Barrio” Rhina Valentin brings together talented artists and leaders to showcase artistic expressions and cultural contributions.
-This year’s installment highlights internationally recognized Puerto Rican attorney and environmental and climate justice leader Elizabeth Yeampierre.
+We celebrated the vibrant culture of our Urban Latiné community leaders through music, dance, and interactive conversations. ”La Reina Del Barrio” Rhina Valentin brought together talented artists and leaders to showcase artistic expressions and cultural contributions.
+This year’s installment highlighted internationally recognized Puerto Rican attorney and environmental and climate justice leader Elizabeth Yeampierre.

 Thursday